bambora-na/dev.na.bambora.com/source/docs/guides/EMV_3D_secure.md

 }
 ```

-### Processing a Payment Using a 3DS Sesstion Data Token
+### Processing a Payment Using a 3DS Session Data Token

 A credit card that has been successfully authenticated through the EMV 3DS API can be later referenced to complete a payment, without needing to resubmit the credit card number and expiry.
-The value of the 'threeDS_session_data' parameter returned in the authentication response can be used as a token to the card data and 3D Secure results when sumbitting a request to the Payment API.
+The value of the 'threeDS_session_data' parameter returned in the authentication response can be used as a token to the card data and 3D Secure results, when submitting a request to the Payment API.

 In the payment request we must set the 'payment_method' to a value of '3d_secure', then pass a '3d_secure' object containing the 'threeDS_session_data' as the token to the card data and 3D Secure results.